pi-star-2025/pi_star/Biology + Chemistry/sleep/tower.md

 ...

-As we overcomes sleep more and more, it is a straight line to existing with less blood (more in the after life).
+As we overcome sleep more and more, it is a straight line to existing with less blood (more in the after life).